Private Walter J. Dobek (1922–1944)

 Private Walter J. Dobek (Courtesy of the Delaware Public Archives)

-The engineers began landing on Omaha Beach within minutes of H-Hour.
+Dobek and the other engineers began landing on Omaha Beach within minutes of H-Hour.
 Many of them fell victim to the fusillade of German machine gun, rifle, and artillery fire that also devastated the first wave of infantry.
-Unlike other soldiers on the beach, their mission meant they could not push forward to find cover.
+Unlike other soldiers on the beach, the engineers’ mission meant they could not push forward to find cover.
 Complicating matters was the fact that other soldiers sought shelter behind the obstacles that the engineers were affixing explosives to.

 In his book Omaha Beach: D-Day, June 6, 1944, Joseph Balkoski wrote: